-Other conditions and diseases that courts have found could be physical or mental impairments include: asthma, 59 deafness and other hearing impairments, 60 quadriplegia, 61 paraplegia, 62 amputations or artificial limbs, 63 certain stomach and digestive problems, 64 blindness or other vision impairments, 65 degenerative disk condition 66 and other disabilities.
+Other conditions and diseases that courts have found could be physical or mental impairments include: asthma, deafness and other hearing impairments, quadriplegia, paraplegia, amputations or artificial limbs, certain stomach and digestive problems, blindness or other vision impairments, degenerative disk condition and other disabilities.
 In many of the cases in the footnotes below (dealing with possible impairments), the court either did not decide whether the individual was disabled, or ruled that the plaintiff was not disabled at all.
 These cases simply give examples of the types of impairments courts have said could qualify as disabilities-as long as the claims were backed up with facts, and the impairment substantially limited the individual in a major life activity.
 (What it means to be substantially limited in a major life activity is discussed in Subsection (b) below.)

 Being gay, lesbian, bisexual, or transgender is not a "physical or mental impairment" under the ADA.
-67 (For information on special issues for incarcerated people who identify as gay, lesbian, bisexual, transgender, and transsexual, see Chapter 30 of the JLM, "Special Information for Lesbian, Gay, Bisexual, Transgender, and/or Queer Incarcerated People.")
-Furthermore, the ADA regulations explicitly exclude certain "conditions"-including "transvestism, transsexualism," "sexual behavior disorders," and "gender identity disorders not resulting from physical impairments" 68-from the
+(For information on special issues for incarcerated people who identify as gay, lesbian, bisexual, transgender, and transsexual, see Chapter 30 of the JLM, "Special Information for Lesbian, Gay, Bisexual, Transgender, and/or Queer Incarcerated People.")
+Furthermore, the ADA regulations explicitly exclude certain "conditions"-including "transvestism, transsexualism," "sexual behavior disorders," and "gender identity disorders not resulting from physical impairments"-from the definition of "physical or mental impairment" or "disability."
+If you file a complaint in federal court

-^{59.} See, e.g., King v.
+&lt;sup>60 See, e.g., King v.
 England, No. 3:05CV949 (MRK), 2007 U.S. Dist.
-LEXIS 45345, at 17-21 (D. Conn.
+LEXIS 45345, at \17-21 (D. Conn.
 June 22, 2007) (unpublished) (listing different cases surrounding asthma in multiple jurisdictions and the different approaches regarding the ADA's applicability to asthmatics); McIntyre v.
 Robinson, 126 F. Supp.
 2d 394, 408 (D. Md.
 2000) (noting that although asthma can be considered a disability in the prison context, it is especially subject to case-by-case analysis because it is an easily controlled ailment).

-^{60.} See, e.g., Duffy v.
+&lt;sup>61 See, e.g., Duffy v.
 Riveland, 98 F.3d 447, 454-455 (9th Cir.
-1996) (finding that a deaf incarcerated person was disabled under the ADA and Section 504, and allowing him to go forward with claim against prison for failure to provide a qualified interpreter in prison disciplinary and classification hearings); Calloway v.
+1996) (finding that a deaf incarcerated person was disabled under the ADA and § 504, and allowing him to go forward with claim against prison for failure to provide a qualified interpreter in prison disciplinary and classification hearings); Calloway v.
 Glassboro Dept. of Police, 89 F. Supp.
-2d 543, 554 (D.N.J.
-2000) (finding that a deaf arrestee could go forward with her ADA and Section 504 case for failure to provide a qualified interpreter during questioning at the police station); Niece v.
+2d 543, 554-556 (D.N.J.
+2000) (finding that a deaf person who was arrested could go forward with her ADA and Section 504 case for failure to provide a qualified interpreter during questioning at the police station); Niece v.
 Fitzner, 922 F. Supp.
-1208, 1217 (E.D.
+1208, 1217-1218 (E.D.
 Mich.
 1995) (recommending that an incarcerated person be allowed to proceed with his case against the department of corrections for failure to provide a Telecommunications Device for the Deaf ("TDD"), which would allow him to communicate with his deaf girlfriend over the phone); Clarkson v.
 Coughlin, 898 F. Supp.
 1019, 1036-1038 (S.D.N.Y.
-1995) (finding that a prison's failure to accommodate hearing-impaired incarcerated people violated the ADA and Section 504).
+1995) (finding that a prison's failure to accommodate hearing impaired incarcerated people violated the ADA and § 504).

-^{61.} See, e.g., Love v.
+&lt;sup>62 See, e.g., Love v.
 Westville Corr.
-Ctr., 103 F.3d 558, 560 (7th Cir.
-1996) (affirming judgment of damages for a quadriplegic who was denied access to prison programs based on his disability).
+Ctr., 103 F. 3d 558, 560 (7th Cir.
+1996) (affirming damages award to a quadriplegic incarcerated person who was denied access to prison programs based on his disability).

-^{62.} See, e.g., Pierce v.
-County of Orange, 526 F.3d 1190, 1214-1222 (9th Cir.
+$^{63}$ See, e.g., Pierce v.
+County of Orange, 526 F. 3d 1190, 1214-1222 (9th Cir.
 2008) (finding that an incarcerated person with paraplegia could go forward with his ADA claim).